mik3lson/mik3lson/README.md

-👋 Hi there, I’m Michael Ndudi. backend and ml eng
+#👋 Hi there, I’m Michael Ndudi.

+backend + ml eng

 <!---
 mik3lson/mik3lson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.